manojsingh047/webpack-survivejs/readme.md

-This project is an attempt to learn weboack by following the awesome content at https://survivejs.com/webpack/developing/webpack-dev-server/
+This project is an attempt to learn webpack by following the awesome content at https://survivejs.com/webpack/developing/webpack-dev-server/